luhtonen/canoo-app/README.md

 In order to run the application Node.js must be installed.
 For implementation latest LTS version 10 was used.

+Before running frontend for the first time, all packages required by this project should be installed.
+Execute following command in directory `canoo-frontend`:

+    npm install

 ### Run frontend

-To start frontend application change to `canoon-frontend` directory and run following command:
+To start frontend application change to `canoo-frontend` directory and run following command:

     npm start